The auto-enrolment solution for Northern Ireland

 Ideally employers should set up a workplace pension scheme before their staging date.

 If you have missed your date by six weeks or more the first thing you should do is set up a pension scheme.
-You can apply to join Workers Pension Trust.
-Click Apply Online.
+From 8 December 2023 any new employers who want to join the pension scheme must apply to join Cushon Master Trust.
+To join this scheme click Sign up today.

 The Pensions Regulator will likely require you to backdate pension contributions to your staging date.
 In this case, you will need to liaise with your payroll provider to get a report of backdated contributions.
 The backdated contributions will need to be uploaded to your account on the Scheme’s online portal and paid to the Scheme; we can assist you with this process.